 Language of instruction

-The aim of the course is to acquire elementary knowledge of design theory, familiarization with basic principles, methods and practices of design process.
+The aim of the course is to acquire elementary knowledges of design theory, to acquire the ability to understand of basic principles, methods and practices of design process.
 Orientation in the field of industrial design, depiction of objects and independent design thinking is a prerequisite for creative work in following years.